 Call for Papers

-The Association for Positive Behavior Support is very excited to announce the Call for Papers for the 18th International Virtual Conference on Positive Behavior Support is now open!
+The Call for Papers for the 18th International Virtual Conference on Positve Behavior Support is now closed.

 Please read carefully through the materials on the website including the scoring rubric.
 Everything has been updated to reflect the move to a virtual conference.
 To that end, please note that we will be able to accept far fewer submissions for this event than we have historically accepted for in-person events in the past.
 Submissions that are most flexible in their type of presentation (oral, poster, ignite, etc.… please choose as many as you wish) will have a greater chance of being included in the conference program.